lakshyarao22/alexa/Raspberry-Pi-Quick-Start-Guide.md

 Use your favorite text editor to open and edit the **AlexaClientSDKConfig.json** file located in **/home/pi/sdk-folder/sdk-build/Integration**.
 Fill in the clientID, clientSecret, and deviceTypeID that you noted during device registration.

+**Note**: You should not remove the quotes in the fields but rather insert your values within the quotes

 ```json
  {
     "authDelegate":{